-Istakhara in Arabic means, “to seek guidance in making a decision about something.” istakhara prayer
+Istakhara in Arabic means, “to seek guidance in making a decision about something.”
+Istakhara prayer

 is Sunnah, prescribed in a hadith narrated by Al-Bukhari:

 Istakhara prayer is very simple.
 It is two rakat of voluntary prayers followed by the dua of Istakharah.
 This prayer demonstrates submission to the command of Allah and is a practical demonstration that there is no power or strength except Allah.
 It allows us to seek Allah’s guidance in all aspects of our life.
-It allows us to turn to Allah and to seek both the goodness of this life and of the Hereafter.
+It allows us to turn to Allah and to seek both the best of this life and of the Hereafter.

 When to do istakhara prayer?

-One should perform istakhara prayer in cases where the individual does not know the right decision to make. istakhara prayer is not to be performed in matters where it is known whether a thing is good or bad, such as acts of worship, doing good deeds, sins or evil actions.
-Istakhara prayer is to be performed when there is a choice of two permissible things and the person must decide on which one to do or not do.
+One should perform istakhara prayer in cases where the individual does not know the right decision to make. istakhara prayer is not to be shown in matters where it is known whether a thing is good or bad, such as acts of worship, doing good deeds, sins or evil actions.
+Istakhara prayer is to be performed when there is a choice of two permissible things, and the person must decide on which one to do or not do.

 When to pray Istakhara?

 istakhara prayer should be performed before deciding on a course of action.
 The person who wants to pray istakhara should have an open and mind and be in the process of making a decision.
-Istakhara prayer should be performed when one starts thinking of the matter so that the blessings of prayer and dua of what is good will become clear, aiding an individual in making a decision.
+Istakhara prayer should be performed when one starts thinking of the matter so that the blessings of prayer and dua of what is right will become clear, aiding an individual in making a decision.
 If istakhara prayer were to be performed after making a decision, there would not have been as much benefit as the decision has already been made.